aldotele/world-proxy/README.md

 ----------

-After you see the *Started WorldProxyApplication* message:
+After you see on terminal the *Started WorldProxyApplication* log INFO message:
 - Navigate to http://localhost:8080 and you should see this:\
   *Welcome to World Proxy service*